mswarren/cosmological_markov_chains/README.md

 Cosmological Markov Chain Monte Carlo Data
 ------------------------------------------

 We thank the Institutional Computing Program at Los Alamos National Laboratory for providing the computing resources used to generate this data.
+Running a million-step chain requires roughly 20,000 CPU hours.

 If this data is used in a publication, please cite the following: